-- .1 Enable mechanical alarm output RC##MALM when any of the following critical alarms is detected: - .1 Low space temperature via RC##ST < 12 degC. - .2 Mechanical system failure via RC##FAULT. - .3 High sump alarm via RC##SUMP_HI.4 Intelligent-thermostat (user interface) failure. - .2 It is understood that a simple furnace does not have an available fault output contact for RC##FAULT but it is assumed that other information will be used in conjunction with low classroom space temperature to provide similar functionality.
-For example: If classroom temperature is below setpoint, and the furnace is supposed to be firing in low or high fire, and the supply air temperature has been below 30 degC for the last 15 minutes, then it can safely be assumed there is a furnace failure and a virtual RC##FAULT value can be set to TRUE. - .3 Display an alarm on the intelligent-thermostat when any of the following non-critical alarms is detected: - .1 $RC##CO2_HIALM$, high CO2 level via RC##CO2 > 1000 PPM for 30 min. - .2 RC##CO2_FAULT, CO2 sensor fault
+- .1 Enable mechanical alarm output RC##MALM when any of the following critical alarms is detected: - .1 Low space temperature via RC##ST < 12 degC. - .2 Mechanical system failure via RC##FAULT. - .3 High sump alarm via RC##SUMP_HI - .3 Intelligent-thermostat (user interface) failure. - .2 It is understood that a simple furnace does not have an available fault output contact for RC##FAULT but it is assumed that other information will be used in conjunction with low classroom space temperature to provide similar functionality.
+For example: If classroom temperature is below setpoint, and the furnace is supposed to be firing in low or high fire, and the supply air temperature has been below 30 degC for the last 15 minutes, then it can safely be assumed there is a furnace failure and a virtual RC##FAULT value can be set to TRUE. - .3 Display an alarm on the intelligent-thermostat when any of the following non-critical alarms is detected:

+- .1 RC##CO2_HIALM, high CO2 level via RC##CO2 > 1000 PPM for 30 min (if CO2 device is available) - .2 RC##CO2_FAULT, CO2 sensor fault (if CO2 device is available)